Skip to main content

 Overview

 Intelligent routing in the Radicalbit AI Gateway allows you to automatically select which model handles a request based on rule-based logic.
-Instead of always routing to a fixed model, routing evaluates incoming requests against configurable rules — such as keywords in the user message, input token count, time of day, or budget consumption — and directs each request to the most appropriate model.
+Instead of always routing to a fixed model, routing evaluates incoming requests against configurable rules — such as keywords in the user message, token count (per-message or full conversation), time of day, or budget consumption — and directs each request to the most appropriate model.

 Categorytype valueDecision basisAdded latency